derkork/openscad-graph-editor/manual/manual.md

 - Get `name of the variable` - will create a node that provides the value of the variable which you can then connect to another node.
 - Set `name of the variable` - will create a node that allows you to set the value of the variable.

-The next image shows you to set a variable's value to 10 and then using an `echo` node to print the value of the variable:
+The next image shows you how to set a variable's value to 10 and then use an `echo` node to print the value of the variable:

 ![](images/getting_setting_variables.gif)